sahitya-chandra/codexa/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the MIT License.

-Thank you for contributing to Guardian! 🎉
+Thank you for contributing to Codexa! 🎉